Political groups of the European Parliament: Proportion of female MEPs

-The March 2006 edition of "Social Europe: the journal of the European Left" included a chapter called "Women and Social Democratic Politics" by Wendy Stokes.
+The March 2006 edition of Social Europe: the Journal of the European Left included a chapter called "Women and Social Democratic Politics" by Wendy Stokes.
 That chapter gave the proportion of female MEPs in each Group in the European Parliament.
 The results for each Group are given in the adjacent diagram.
 The horizontal scale denotes gender balance (0% = totally male, 100% = totally female, but no Group has a female majority, so the scale stops at 50%).
 The results are also given in the table below.

-G/EFA, PES and ALDE were the most balanced groups in terms of gender, with IND/DEM the most unbalanced.
+G/EFA, PES and ALDE were the most balanced groups in terms of gender, with IND/DEM being the most unbalanced.

 Party relations

 The Parliament does not form a government in the traditional sense and its politics have developed over consensual rather than adversarial lines as a form of consociationalism.
 No single group has ever held a majority in Parliament.
 Historically, the two largest parliamentary formations have been the EPP Group and the PES Group, which are affiliated to their respective European political parties, the European People's Party (EPP) and the Party of European Socialists (PES).
-These two Groups have dominated the Parliament for much of its life, continuously holding between 50 and 70 percent of the seats together.
+These two groups have dominated the Parliament for much of its life, continuously holding between 50 and 70 per cent of the seats together.
 The PES were the largest single party grouping up to 1999, when they were overtaken by the centre-right EPP.

 In 1987 the Single European Act came into force and, under the new cooperation procedure, the Parliament needed to obtain large majorities to make the most impact.
-So the EPP and PES came to an agreement to co-operate in the Parliament.
+So the EPP and PES came to an agreement to cooperate in the Parliament.
 This agreement became known as the "grand coalition" and, aside from a break in the fifth Parliament, it has dominated the Parliament for much of its life, regardless of necessity.
 The grand coalition is visible in the agreement between the two Groups to divide the five-year term of the President of the European Parliament equally between them, with an EPP president for half the term and a PES president for the other half, regardless of the actual election result.